cely-tools/docs/docs/guides/quiet_re-authentication_flow.md

 I want to go over the Developer's responsibility during the "app launch flow" -->

-Below is an example of what is required of the developer to implement in order to complete the App Launch Flow for Quiet Re-Authentication.
+Below is an example of what is required of the developer to implement in order to complete the App Launch Flow for *Quiet Re-Authentication*.
+We check to see if the user is logged in — then retrieve the `token`.
+If no token is returned then we log the user out.
+Next, we check to see if the user's token is expired.
+If the token is expired we logout the user.
 We will finish writing `sceneWillEnterForeground(_:)` in the **Expired Token Flow**.

 ```swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {